AC-BO-Hackathon/BOPE-GPT/README.md

 *Single-objective BO implementation*

 We conducted single-objective BO implementation for four different outputs respectively.
+The model we use is the SingleTaskGP, and qExpectedImprovement is used as the acquisition function.
 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/56cfb4d7-57b5-4eba-834c-05f82c86a56a)
 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/b16089d5-44f9-4b9c-b80c-1405d0a00ef7)
 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/cad54e7d-cd85-4d6f-824d-7b404d83a96d)